LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 }
 ```

-Now, all we need to do to check if the middleware is working, is to launch the API endpoints for the user and the property owner separately, with the Bearer Token that we received from the registration endpoint.
+Now, all we need to do to check if the middleware is working is to launch the API endpoints for the user and the property owner separately, with the Bearer Token that we received from the registration endpoint.

 Here's how it looks in Postman: